comit-network/RFCs/RFC-001-BAM.md

 Nodes MUST use UTF-8 for the actual character encoding.
 (JSON technically requires that but just to be sure, it is stated here again.)

 A protocol needs to somehow encode, where messages start and where they end.
 In the JSON encoding of BAM, this is solved through newlines.
 Thus, each message MUST be on a single line.
-As each message is a single JSON-object, the JSON-object MUST NOT contain any unescaped newlines.

-> TODO: Does this actually work?
-Does our current decoder handle newlines within JSON values if they happen to be the last byte that is received, even if the JSON object is not yet finished?

 In the following sections